wbt-solutions/openproject_dart_sdk/doc/CustomActionsApi.md

 # **apiV3CustomActionsCustomActionIdExecutePost**
-> apiV3CustomActionsCustomActionIdExecutePost(customActionId, body)
+> apiV3CustomActionsCustomActionIdExecutePost(customActionId, inlineObject)

 Execute custom action

-A POST to this end point executes the custom action on the WorkPackage provided in the payload.
-The altered WorkPackage will be returned.
-In order to avoid executing  the custom action unbeknown to a change that has already taken place, the client has to provide the WorkPackage's current lockVersion.
+A POST to this end point executes the custom action on the work package provided in the payload.
+The altered work package will be returned.
+In order to avoid executing  the custom action unbeknown to a change that has already taken place, the client has to provide the work package's current lockVersion.

 ### Example
 ```dart